 You must have at least a 2.50 GPA in the previous term (not cumulative GPA) to be eligible for recruitment.
 Many national organizations also have minimum GPA requirements.

 Each council (NALFO, NPHC, Panhellenic Council, IFC, and Co-Ed Council) has recruitment processes specific to their council that are very different from one another.

 Around 50% of all undergraduate students are members of Greek Letter organizations.

-Many organizations have multiple payment plan options or ways for its members to receive needs-based scholarship for their dues.
 If you are worried about the financial commitment of joining a Greek Letter organization, speak to the organization’s treasurer for more specific information.

 More details about costs may be found here.

 Time commitment varies from organization to organization, and is also based on how extensively a member wants to get involved.
 Some members become very involved in their Greek Letter organizations and make it a priority in their lives, holding officer positions and attending most programs, events, and meetings.
 Other members vary significantly in the extent of their involvement.